drewmarin/AWSSCD02/generalNotes.md

    - Guard Rails - multi-account governance/rules.
 Uses Mandatory, Strongly Recommended or Elective type of rules.Works in two ways: Preventative, and Detective (compliance checks)

 ## AWS Config
+Record config changes over time on resources.
+Does not prevent changes happening.
+Checks if resources are in complaince with standards.
+Regional service

+## AWS Service Catalog
+Organized collection of products.
+Includes Key Product Info: owner, cost, requirements, support info, dependancies.
+Defines approval and provisionming from IT and cust side.
+Defined using cloud formation templates and service catalog configuration.
+Service Catalog launches the infrastructure using templates

+## AWS Resource Access Manager
+Before RAM every AWS account was isolated, and notr visible to any other account.
+Only way to access was to use VPC peering.
+RAM allows you to share resources between AWS accounts.
+Products need to support RAM, not every product supports RAM.
+Products aree shared with principals(accounts, ous or orgs).
+The shared items can be accessed natively.
+RAM is a no cost feature

 ## Resources